Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design

 \paragraph{Distance to Centroid~(Figure~\ref{fig:DTC})} Instead of using the distance to the nearest samples, practitioners can instead quantify the novelty of a generated sample using the distance from the sample to a single point which summarizes a set of generated samples, such as the centroid or the geometric median.
-As~\cite{brown2019quantifying} notes, the choice of centroid or median can yield very different results.
+As Brown \& Mueller~\cite{brown2019quantifying} note, the choice of centroid or median can yield very different results.
 Though simple and cheap to compute, the metric may carry implicit assumptions about convexity.
-For example, in a torus-like distribution, the centroid may in fact be quite novel. \cite{mueller2015combining} propose a variant to calculate diversity using the maximum distance to the centroid or median.
-Next, we discuss other dedicated metrics for diversity.
+For example, in a torus-like distribution, the centroid may be novel.
+Mueller \& Ochsendorf~\cite{mueller2015combining} propose a variant to adapt the metric into a diversity score using the maximum distance to the centroid or median.
+We discuss diversity in more detail in the next subsection.